 DNA extraction from soil and 16S rRNA sequencing

-Total genomic DNA was extracted from samples using 0.25 g of soil, according to the MoBio Power Soil DNA isolation protocol (MO BIO laboratories, Carlsbad, CA, USA).
+Total genomic DNA was extracted from composite soil samples using 0.25 g of soil, according to the MoBio Power Soil DNA isolation protocol (MO BIO laboratories, Carlsbad, CA, USA).
 The taxonomic compositions of bacterial communities were determined by amplifying the V4 hypervariable regions of bacterial 16S ribosomal RNA.
-This was done for 99 samples only, first by randomly selecting three plots from the five available at each of the 39 sites (117) and then removing 18 of these plot.
+This was done for 99 samples only, first by randomly selecting three plots from the five available at each of the 39 sites (i.e. leading to 117 plots) and then removing 18 of these 117 plot.
+These 18 plots were randomly chosen among the vegetation types the mostly represented in our dataset.
 DNA was amplified using the 338F/806R primers (Table S1).
 Amplification problem was encountered for one site, finally leading to amplicons for 96 samples.
 Amplicons were extracted from 2 % agarose gels and purified using the AxyPrep DNA Gel Extraction Kit (Axygen Biosciences, Union City, CA, USA).
 The purified products were pooled in equimolar and paired-end sequenced on an Illumina MiSeq platform (Shanghai Majorbio Bio-pharm Technology Co., Ltd., Shanghai, China).

-(Chen et al., 2018; a 50 bp sliding window was used)(Schloss, 2020; Schloss et al., 2009)(v11; Edgar et al., 2011)
+The quality of the sequencing reads was checked using the high-throughput sequence data quality checking program Fastp (version 0.19.6; https://github.com/OpenGene/fastp).
+Following adapter trimming, sequences were checked in particular for correcting each mismatched base pair with an imbalanced quality score (the sequencer indeed assigns each nucleotide base a Phred quality score, which corresponds to the probability that the base has been erroneously called), which was followed by the use of a sliding window method to drop the low-quality bases of each read’s head and tail according to (Chen et al., 2018; a 50 bp sliding window was used).
+We also used fastp for the filtering of reads using a low-quality base percentage, N base number and read length.
+The filtered reads 1 and reads 2 were overlap by FLASH v 1.2.11 by paired-end mode, considering a minimum 10 bp overlap length and a maximum error ratio of overlap of 0.2.
+All paired-end reads were de-duplicated into unique reads and then sorted by abundance by UPARSE (v11).
+The reads with at least two sequences across the whole data set (i.e., across all samples) were kept.

+The rarefaction curves corresponding to the sequences retrieved after checking the sequence quality are presented in Fig. S2.
+Sequences were rarefied to obtain 14 619 sequence reads for each of the 96 plots using the software mothur (Schloss, 2020; Schloss et al., 2009).
+These reads were then clustered into operational taxonomic units (OTUs) with UPARSE (v11; Edgar et al., 2011), using a 3% dissimilarity cutoff.
+A total of 6 380 different OTUs were observed across the 96 plots, and the OTU richness varied from 1 357 to 2 177 OTUs per plot.